hpshelton/hpshelton.github.io/_posts/2011-01-07-californias-high-speed-rail-project-stirs-concern.md

 permalink: /post/2631981005/californias-high-speed-rail-project-stirs-concern
 redirect_from:
   - /post/2631981005/californias-high-speed-rail-project-stirs-concern
+  - /post/2587555988/californias-high-speed-rail-project-stirs-concern
 categories:
 - railroad
 - california
 ---
-Small towns along the proposed route in the Central Valley are concerned that a high-speed rail line will damage the towns' character.
-This is a far cry from the late 1800s and early 1900s when towns that were bypassed by the railroad and then the interstate highway system simply disappeared.
+<p>Small towns along the proposed route in the Central Valley are concerned that a high-speed rail line will damage the towns' character.
+This is a far cry from the late 1800s and early 1900s when towns that were bypassed by the railroad and then the interstate highway system simply disappeared.</p>